How to Write a Hosting Agreement?

 5. Confidentiality and Termination

-As to keep the business more secure, it is better to keep the hosting agreement remain confidential, especially to freelancers.
+As to keep the business more secure, it is better to keep it a confidential agreement, especially to freelancers.
 All services, maintenance, managing, and other transactions exchanged back and forth by the hosting provider and client shall be prohibited to be disclosed to other parties who are not involved.
 As each agreement may be prone to unforeseen circumstances, always indicate the terms of possible termination of the hosting agreement.
-Most termination may occur when hosting provider filed to service with the right particulars within the deadline, failure of the client to pay, and others.
+Most termination may occur when the hosting provider filed to service with the right particulars within the deadline, failure of the client to pay, and others.

 6. Legality and Validity